Sequential Change Detection in Correlation Structures with Window-Limited Statistics: Discussions and Conclusion

 \section{Discussions and Conclusion}

 In this paper, we propose an online change point detection procedure for correlation structures.
 Both sum- and max-type statistics are proposed for non-sparse and sparse settings, respectively.
 These two types of statistics can also be combined in practice, providing more flexibility and efficiency for detection tasks.
 Simulation studies illustrate the performance of the combined method when the change in correlation structure varies from sparse to dense regimes.
 In addition, we propose to combine SMOTE and Knockoff techniques to increase sample efficiency, and the enhanced detection procedures have shown smaller detection delays in most simulation scenarios.
 Furthermore, an efficient sign-flip algorithm is proposed to select the threshold for our detection statistics.
 Theoretical approximations are also provided for ARL and EDD of detection procedures.
 More importantly, the proposed detection procedure is applied to forecast El Ni{\~n}o events.
-Our method can predict these events with one or two years in advance and achieves state-of-the-art hit rates above 0.86 and zero false alarm rates.
+Our method can predict these events with one or two years in advance and achieves a state-of-the-art hit rate of exceeding 0.86 with a false alarm rate close to 0.
 There is immense societal benefit from these high-accuracy multi-year forecasts, as many human systems make decisions on this timescale.

 Given the superior performance in forecasting El Ni{\~n}o events, we believe that our methods can be applied to predict other important climate phenomena, especially those involving varying relationships between different regions of the Earth.
 The application of our proposed algorithm to forecasting La Ni{\~n}a events will be reported in our future work.